 How to communicate your USP

-Your USP should be driving the development of your company and your marketing strategy, whether you are creating a website or a logo or embarking on an online advertising campaign.
+Your USP should drive the development of your business and your marketing strategy, whether you are creating a website or a logo, or embarking on an online advertising campaign.
 Always ask yourself if your image and activity clearly communicates the benefit you are offering.

-It's not advisable to change your USP too often, but it is important to keep it fresh.
+It's not advisable to change your unique selling proposition too often, but it is important to keep it fresh.
 Watch out for any shifts in trends or competitors that could undermine your USP.

 A step-by-step guide to creating your USP

 - Make a list of what you know about your target audience.

-- Make a list of all the needs that your product or service could meet - these attributes are all potential USPs for your business.
+- Make a list of all the needs that your product or service could meet - these attributes are all potential selling points for your business.

-- Screen these USPs against trends and competitors.
-Now remove the USPs that are already being well met by competitors.
+- Screen these against trends and competitors.
+Now remove the selling points that are already being well met by competitors.
 Don't forget that your USP is a unique selling proposition so you are looking for a gap in the market.

-- Match each USP against what you and your business are especially good at, and how you want to be seen.
+- Match each potential USP against what you and your business are especially good at, and how you want to be seen.

 - Conduct short interviews with about ten people in your target market to choose the strongest USP for your business.

 - Double-check that you have the right USP.
 Does it convey one strong benefit?
 Is it memorable?
 Is it clear who the brand is targeting from the USP?
 Can you deliver what it promises?
 Is it really unique - or could a competitor claim the same thing?

 - Use this positioning to develop your business and your marketing strategy.
 Evaluate your activities using your USP as a benchmark.

-- Monitor trends and new competitors that could affect how customers see your USP.
+- Keep monitoring trends and new competitors that could affect how customers see your USP.